-But in February 2017, a popular podcast that had investigated the case received a tip from a local resident which was then brought to authorities.
-Consequently, two individuals were arrested.
+But in February 2017, a popular podcast that had investigated the case received a tip from a local resident that was then brought to authorities.
+Consequently, two individuals — Ryan Duke and Bo Dukes — were arrested.
 Although the culprits were caught, much of the crime remains a mystery.

-Who was Tara Grinstead and what might have motivated someone to kill her?
+Who was Tara Grinstead and what might have motivated someone to kill this adored high school teacher?

 A Competitive Beauty Queen